-• A Complainant is the person who has been impacted by an alleged policy violation and has chosen to participate in the complaint resolution process.
-(This person is called a reporter for purposes of other conduct violations handled in the Office of Community Standards.)

-• A Respondent is the person who is alleged to have violated University policy.
+- A Complainant is the person who has been impacted by an alleged policy violation and has chosento participate in the complaint resolution process.
+(This person is called a reporter for purposes of other conduct violations handled in the Office of Community Standards.) - A Respondent is the person who is alleged to have violated University policy. - Parties is a term that refers to the Complainant and the Respondent collectively. - A witness is a person who has knowledge related to specific aspects of a case. - An advisor is a support person who may be present to provide support to a Complainant or Respondent throughout an investigation and/or hearing.
+An advisor may not also serve as a witness in the same matter.

-&lt;sup>7 Title IX sex and pregnancy based discrimination matters are addressed under this policy, while Title IX Sexual Harassment matters are handled under the University's Interim Policy on Title IX Sexual Harassment.
+&lt;sup>10 Title IX sex and pregnancy based discrimination matters are addressed under this policy, while Title IX Sexual Harassment matters are handled under the University's Interim Policy on Title IX Sexual Harassment.